-Up to 3 analog output (DAC) cards can be fitted into the Processing Rack, each providing 16 stereo outputs.
+Up to 3 analog output (DAC) cards can be fitted into the Processing rack, each providing 16 stereo outputs.
 The cards are inserted into the slots within the rack, these are numbered 1-3.
-Each slot has 2 dedicated output connectors on the rear of the rack, which provide connections for the system's analog outputs.
+Each slot has 2 dedicated output connectors on the rear of the rack, which provide connections for the

 Each of the output connectors provides connections for 8 stereo outputs.
-The diagram below shows how 8 way EDAC/ELCO interface panels are connected to the DAC connectors on the rear of the rack via MDR cabling to achieve Style 2 (6 pairs per EDAC/ELCO connector).
+The diagram below shows how 8 way EDAC/ ELCO interface panels are connected to the DAC connectors on the rear of the rack via SCSI style cabling to achieve Style 2 (6 pairs per EDAC/ELCO connector).